 How Do You Know When It’s Time to Sell Your House?

-You may be just starting to consider selling your house and wondering if it’s the right time and if the benefits of selling outweigh the costs.
+You may be just starting to consider selling your house and wondering if it’s the right time and if the benefits outweigh the cost to sell your home.
 You may have heard the general rule of thumb is to stay in your home for at least five years to start earning equity on your mortgage so you won’t owe more on the house than you own when the time comes to sell.

-According to the 2019 Profile of Home Buyers and Sellers from the National Association of REALTORS® (NAR®), the median amount of time sellers live in their homes is about 10 years.
-However, sellers between the ages of 18 and 34 tended to sell their houses within two to five years.
+According to the 2020 Home Buyer and Seller Generational Trends report from the National Association of REALTORS® (NAR), the median amount of time sellers live in their homes is about 10 years.
+However, sellers between the ages of 22 and 39 tended to sell their houses within two to five years.

 The biggest reasons?
 Most first-time sellers wanted to move into bigger homes, although work relocation, growing families and the desire to be closer to friends and family all closely followed.
-According to the NAR® report, these are the top five reasons most first-time sellers list their homes:
+According to the 2020 Profile of Home Buyers and Sellers from NAR, these are the top five reasons most first-time sellers list their homes:

-- Their family situation has changed, such as getting married or having children (14%)
+- Family situation has changed, such as getting married or having children (11%)

-- They want to move closer to family or friends (10%)
+- Want to move closer to family or friends (10%)

 How do I find out how much equity I have in my home?